Expressways of China

 The expressway network of China, with the national-level expressway system officially known as the National Trunk Highway System (中国国家干线公路系统 (Zhōngguó Guójiā Gànxiàn Gōnglù Xìtǒng); abbreviated as NTHS), is an integrated system of national and provincial-level expressways in China.

 With the construction of the Shenyang–Dalian Expressway beginning between the cities of Shenyang and Dalian on 7 June 1984, the Chinese government started to take an interest in a national expressway system.
 The first modern at-grade China National Highways is the Shanghai–Jiading Expressway, opened in October 1988.
 The early 1990s saw the start of the country's massive plan to upgrade its network of roads.
 On 13 January 2005, Zhang Chunxian, China's Minister of Transport introduced the 7918 network, later renamed the 71118 network, composed of a grid of 7 radial expressways from Beijing, 9 north–south expressways (increased to 11), and 18 east–west expressways that would form the backbone of the national expressway system.

 By the end of 2023, the total length of China's expressway network had reached 184,000 km, the world's largest expressway system by length, having surpassed the overall length of the American Interstate Highway System in 2011.
 Many of the major expressways parallel routes of the older China National Highways.

 By the end of 2024, the length of China's expressway network had reached 190700 km, the network now connects over 99% of cities with populations exceeding 200,000 and about 88% of all counties.

+By the end of 2025, China's expressway network had expanded to a total length of 199,000 kilometers (123,653 miles), a milestone achieved during the 14th Five-Year Plan period (2021–2025), according to Vice Minister of Transport Xu Chengguang.